CiceroGB/drop-and-drag/README.md

 # Drop and drag

-Example  of drop and drag with html,css and javascript
+Example of drop and drag with html, css and javascript.